forestryio/forestry.io/hugo/content/blog/snippets-custom-content-sections-and-more.md

 ## Site and Branch at-a-glance

 Working on different sites with multiple branches that all live in Forestry?
 They just got a lot easier to navigate.
-Each site now features the site name and branch in the top of your side bar.
+Each site now features the site name and branch in the top of your sidebar.
 No more clicking around, it's now all out in the open.

 ![](/uploads/2018/07/branch-and-repo.png)